certtools/intelmq/docs/user/bots.rst

 The time window used is the one saved with the search.

 Waits for Splunk to return an answer for each message, so slow searches will delay the entire botnet.
+If you anticipate a load of more than one search every few seconds, consider running multiple load-balanced copies of this bot.

 Taxonomy
 ^^^^^^^^